 The last thing most people want to do when they are changing jobs is worry about 401k rollovers, and after leaving a job it can feel like your access to that money is more difficult than it should be.
 If leaving your retirement funds where they are makes the most sense for your situation, at least linking them under the same planning tool helps you keep everything in perspective.

-Personal Capital Retirement Planner, Adding Scenarios—Hey, Why Did That Drop?
+Empower Retirement Planner, Adding Scenarios—Hey, Why Did That Drop?

 Keeping Things Realistic